Generated broad western river valley scene representing the White River near Meeker, not an exact location photo

 Useful upper-valley public node when you want colder water context and clearer forest access.

-Meeker corridor scouting pullouts
+Meeker area scouting pullouts

 Helpful for checking color, level, and how much usable edge water the river is really giving you.